- Assets: $43,827,154 (2012)

 - Grants Awarded: $5,340,600 (2012)

-The Executive Director of the Town Creek Foundation is Stuart A. Clarke, who is also a member of the National Board of Directors for Outward Bound USA.
-In addition to his current role with Town Creek, Clarke has held leadership positions with the Turner Foundation, the Environmental Grantmaker’s Association, and Hands-On Network.
+Stuart A. Clarke, who is also a national board member of Outward Bound USA and a trustee of the Chesapeake Bay Trust, has been TCF's executive director since October 2004.
+In addition, Clarke has held leadership posts with the Center for a New American Dream, the Environmental Grantmaker’s Association, the Hands-On Network, and the Turner Foundation.
 Moreover, he has taught political science and American Studies at Yale University, Wesleyan University, and Williams College.

 (Information on grantees and monetary amounts courtesy of The Foundation Center, GuideStar, ActivistCash, the Capital Research Center and Undue Influence)